West Virginia Law Review

 [FN118] but some disregard it completely.
 [FN119] Again,

-"proceeding" discussed earlier, [FN120] it is not entirely
+like the term "proceeding" discussed earlier, [FN120] it

-affected the proceeding" means.
-Does this mean a burden
+proceeding" means.
+Does this mean a burden litigants

-to hear a witness testify a second time, this time
+face from havingto hear a witness testify a second time,

-irreversible harm, such as a need for a new trial after a
+such as a need for a new trial after a witness died?
+Or

 leaves no indication of what these words mean in its